-It was 10 years after high school when Jordan decided that, in order to step up his career, he needed to get a degree under his belt.
+It was 10 years after high school when Jordan decided that he needed a degree under his belt to step up in his career.
 He’d already landed a job in HR, which was not an easy feat without that crucial piece of paper.

-He realised that the perseverance (and touch of luck) that got him in the door the first time, could only get him so far up the ladder.
+Jordan realised that the perseverance (and touch of luck) that got him in the door the first time, could only get him so far up the ladder.
 With his sights set on a more senior position in HR, or related industries, Jordan turned to OUA, and enrolled in Curtin University’s Bachelor of Commerce (Business Law).

 “I procrastinated for about 6 months before I enrolled.
-At the end of it I thought, I’m just going to have a go”
+At the end of it I thought, I’m just going to have a go.”

 It’s not easy being a father of three little girls, working full time in HR, and fitting in university-level study.
-Jordan has limited himself to one unit per study period, to ensure he can keep on top of his responsibilities, and get the most out of his learning experience.
+So, Jordan has limited himself to one unit per study period, to ensure he can keep on top of his responsibilities, and get the most out of his learning experience.

 Study online through OUA